A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness: An Equality-of-Opportunity Framework

-Economists have translated EOP into precise mathematical terms (see for instance~\citep{lefranc2009equality}).
-At a high-level, these models break down an individual's attribute into two categories: \emph{circumstance} and \emph{desert}, where circumstance captures all factors that should not affect the individual's \emph{utility}, and desert encapsulates factors that can justify unequal outcomes among individuals.
-More precisely, let $c$ denote the \emph{circumstance}, capturing factors that are not considered legitimate sources of inequality among individuals (e.g., race in recidivism prediction).
+Next, we present the Equality-of-Opportunity (EOP) framework for capturing (un)fairness in the outcomes produced by predictive models for decision-subjects.
+The core idea at the heart of EOP is to distinguish between factors that can morally justify inequality in outcomes among decision subjects and factors that are morally irrelevant and, ideally, should \emph{not} impact outcomes.
+An equal opportunity policy is one through which an individual's outcome only depends on the former---and not the latter---types of factors.
+Several models have been proposed to translate EOP into precise mathematical terms (see, e.g., ~\citep{lefranc2009equality}).
+At a high-level, these models break down an individual's attributes into two categories: \emph{circumstance} and \emph{desert}\footnote{Existing formulations of EOP use the term ``effort'' or ``effort-based utility'' instead of ``desert'', but we argue that this model fundamental should summarize all factors that are viewed as legitimate sources of inequality in outcomes---even if those factors have nothing to do with the person's literal effort.
+We propose the use of the concept and terminology of ``desert'' instead to capture our broader interpretation.}, where \emph{circumstance} captures \emph{all} factors that should not affect the individual's outcome; \emph{outcome} refers the harm/benefit or \emph{utility} he/she receives due to the decision made about him/her; and \emph{desert/deservingness} encapsulates \emph{all} factors that can justify unequal utilities among individual decision subjects.
+More precisely, let $c$ denote the \emph{circumstance}, capturing factors that are not considered legitimate sources of outcome inequality (e.g., race in recidivism prediction).
 Let $d$ denote a \emph{scalar} summarizing factors that are viewed as legitimate sources of inequality (e.g., prior criminal convictions).
-Let $\phi$ denote the policy that governs the distribution of \emph{utility}, $u$, among individuals in society.
-An individual's utility is a consequence of his/her desert and circumstance and the implemented policy.
+Let $\phi$ denote the policy that governs the distribution of \emph{utility}, $u$, among subjects.
+An individual subject's utility is a consequence of his/her desert and circumstance and the implemented policy.
 Formally, let $F^\phi(. \vert c,d)$ specify the cumulative distribution of utility under policy $\phi$ among people with desert level $d$ and circumstance $c$.
-EOP requires that for individuals with similar desert $d$, the distribution of utility should be the same---regardless of their circumstances.
-More precisely, \begin{definition}[Equality of Opportunity (EOP)] A policy $\phi$ satisfies EOP if for all circumstances $c, c'$ and all desert levels $d$, \end{definition} It can be shown that existing formulations of fairness for binary classification can be cast as special cases of the above formulation of EOP~\citep{heidari2019a}.
-For instance, if we assume an individual's true label captures their desert, their sensitive group membership specifies their circumstance, and their predicted label is their utility, then we can view Equality of Odds as a special case of the above definition of EOP.
+EOP requires that for individuals with similar desert $d$, the distribution of utility should be the same---regardless of their circumstances: \begin{definition}[Equality of Opportunity (EOP)] A policy $\phi$ satisfies EOP if for all circumstances $c, c'$ and all desert levels $d$, $F^\phi(. \vert c,d) = F^\phi(. \vert c',d).$ \end{definition} With similar reasoning as \citet{heidari2019a}'s, we can show that existing notions of fairness can be cast as special cases of our EOP interpretation.
+(For instance, by assuming a subject's true label $y$ captures their desert, their sensitive group membership is their circumstance, and their predicted label $\hy$ reflects their utility, we obtain equality of odds.)